joelabreurojas/ProVAI/docs/adr/011-relational-and-de-duplicated-content-model.md

 We have implemented a **fully relational, de-duplicated content model** using many-to-many relationships.

 1.  **Chunk De-duplication:** A `Chunk` is now identified by a unique `content_hash`.
 The text content itself is stored in the vector database, keyed by this hash.
 The relational `chunks` table stores only this unique hash.
-A `document_chunk_link` association table creates a many-to-many relationship, allowing a single, unique chunk to be linked to multiple documents.
+A `document_chunk` association table creates a many-to-many relationship, allowing a single, unique chunk to be linked to multiple documents.
 2.  **Document Sharing:** A `Document` is a standalone entity.
 A new `assistant_document_link` association table creates a many-to-many relationship between `Assistants` and `Documents`, allowing a single uploaded document to be included in multiple assistants.

 ### Rationale